elephantscale/es-training-new/docker/slides/Container_Intro.md

    - File System
    - Service Processes

-* All as a “sealed unit”
+* All as a "sealed unit"
    - Without having to re-deploy
    - Reconfigure